-This guide will give you a breakdown of the Liftmaster, Chamberlain, and Sears A/C model openers.
-These three brands make up the 70% types of openers that are sold in the country and are all diagnosed the same way.
+This guide will give you a breakdown of the Liftmaster and Chamberlain model openers.
+These brands make up close to 70% of all the garage door openers that are sold in the United States and are diagnosed the same way.

 The chart below is a quick reference on what your garage door opener’s blinks mean:

 |A safety sensor wire may be open, broken, or disconnected.

 |A sensor wire is either shorted, or the wires could be reversed.